 Family Leave Is Not All About New Moms

-There are many people other than new moms that can benefit from family leave.
+There are many people other than new moms who can benefit from family leave.
 New fathers in at least three states have access to partially paid family leave, and some progressive employers offer two weeks or more of fully paid family leave.
-The growing number of same-sex couples raising families and single individuals adopting means you can not assume that every child has both a mother and a father, so these family leave policies will cover them, too.
+The growing number of same-sex couples raising families and single individuals adopting means you cannot assume that every child has both a mother and a father, so these family leave policies will cover them, too.
 Also, some people have elderly parents they need to care for, and family leave helps with those responsibilities.

 Find out If You Are Eligible